Sibghatullah-Laghari/mediconnect/SETUP.md

 ### Email Configuration Issues

 When using Gmail as the SMTP provider, generate and use an **App Password** instead of your regular account password.
-Also, verify that the SMTP settings are configured correctly.
+Also, make sure the SMTP settings are configured correctly.